iamnazeef/audionest/README.md

 # AudioNest
 AudioNest is a web-based music streaming service.
-It is entirely developed with Vanilla JS / CSS / HTML and employs JSON Server as a database and Firestore storage as a CDN for music streaming.
+It is entirely developed with Vanilla JS / CSS / HTML and employs JSON Server as a database and Firebase storage as a CDN for music streaming.

 ## Technologies used:
 * HTML